 Early Years (Reception)

 During Early Years, the children learn to move in different ways.
 They develop their awareness of others when moving around a space and practise changing speed and direction when they are moving.
 A large focus in Reception is for the children to develop their coordination through activities such as throwing and catching a ball or jumping and landing safely.
 As well as their PE lessons, children in reception also work on developing their balance through gymnastics activities.
 Reception children take part in daily 'Storycises' where they develop their core strength and stability by performing actions linked to a story.

 Key Stage One (Year 1 and Year 2)

 In Key Stage One the children learn to master basic movements including running, jumping, throwing and catching, as well as developing their balance, agility and co-ordination; they begin to apply these in a range of activities.
 They learn to follow rules by participating in team games and developing simple tactics for attacking and defending.
 The children also learn to use simple movement patterns to perform dances.
-As well as their PE lessons, children in Year 1 also take part in daily physical activities through 'Dough-disco', while in Year 2 the children are enjoying taking part in 'Just dance' sessions.
+As well as their PE lessons, children in Year 1 also take part in daily physical activities through 'Dough-disco', while in Year 1 and Year 2 the children are enjoying taking part in 'Fitter Future' sessions.

 Key Stage Two (Year 3 and Year 4)